WPDevelopers/notificationx/docs/extensions/tutor.md

 | **Extension classes** | `Tutor.php` (class `Tutor`) → id `tutor`, type `elearning`; `TutorInline.php` (class `TutorInline`, extends `Tutor`) → id `tutor_inline`, type `inline`, `$is_pro = true` |
 | **Depends on** | Tutor LMS plugin — detected via `function_exists('tutor_lms')` (`$function = 'tutor_lms'`, checked by the inherited `Extension::class_exists()`) |

-There is also an empty, unused file `includes/Extensions/Tutor/__Tutor.php` (0 bytes) in this directory — `_TODO: verify_` why it exists / whether it is dead weight safe to remove.
+There is also an empty file `includes/Extensions/Tutor/__Tutor.php` (0 bytes) in this directory — it contains no class, is unreferenced by `ExtensionFactory.php`, and is never loaded (Composer classmap autoloading indexes classes, not empty files), so it is dead weight and safe to remove.
+It is not the Pro plugin's real `_Tutor.php` trait (single underscore, in `notificationx-pro`).

 ## What it does